 OGC WFS, WMS, and WMTS services secured with web-tier authentication, such as Integrated Windows Authentication (IWA), a public key infrastructure (PKI), Basic, or Digest access authentication, are supported.
 OGC WFS, WMS, and WMTS services secured with token-based authentication are not supported.
 Configure support for OGC services secured with web-tier authentication by adding the server hosting the services to your organization’s list of trusted servers.
-The server must support CORS; otherwise, layers hosted on the server will not function as expected in ArcGIS Online.
+The server must support Cross-Origin Resource Sharing (CORS); otherwise, layers hosted on the server will not function as expected in ArcGIS Online.
+Additionally, CORS must be configured to allow the specific domains that will be used to communicate with the server, such as your ArcGIS Online organization domain.
 If you will access the secure OGC service with Internet Explorer, you may need to add the domain of your organization’s trusted servers to your browser’s trusted sites list.

-Once the server has been added to the list of trusted servers, you can add your OGC services to the map viewer or as an item.
+Once you've added the server to the list of trusted servers, you can add your OGC services to Map Viewer or as an item.
 If authentication is necessary, users adding or viewing secured OGC layers will be prompted to enter their credentials.

-Below are the current limitations of using OGC layers in the map viewer.
+The following are the current limitations of using OGC layers in Map Viewer:

 - You cannot edit features, add token-based secure OGC layers, or add internal OGC layers.

-- Your OGC layer and basemap need to use the same coordinate system, for example, Web Mercator (the coordinate system of the default basemaps in the map viewer basemap gallery).
+- Your OGC layer and basemap need to use the same coordinate system, for example, Web Mercator (the coordinate system of the default basemaps in the Map Viewer basemap gallery).
 Your administrator may have changed the default basemaps.
-Check with your administrator if you have issues using the map viewer's basemaps with your OGC layer.
+Check with your administrator if you have issues using Map Viewer basemaps with your OGC layer.